 Art Appreciation in the Cotswolds

-Visit the world-famous Ashmolean Museum in Oxford, where highlights include the Impressionist and pre-Raphaelite collections, and view the impressive galleries in the Wilson Museum in Cheltenham.
-There will also be a chance to explore the Ashmolean in Broadway, housed in an exquisite 17th century Cotswold house.
+Visit the world-famous Ashmolean Museum in Oxford, where highlights include the Impressionist and pre-Raphaelite collections, and view the impressive galleries in The Wilson (formerly the Cheltenham Art Gallery & Museum).
+We'll also visit Blenheim Palace to view the traditional art collections and the contemporary art displays.

 - The Wilson, Cheltenham's Art Gallery & Museum

 - Blenheim Palace art collections – traditional and modern